-Students participating in local Supervised Clinical Practice rotations in the Hampton Roads area (within 60 miles from EVMS) should follow EVMS instructions regarding inclement weather, school closures, and the implementation of liberal leave policy.
+Students participating in local Supervised Clinical Practice rotations in the Hampton Roads area (within 60 miles from EVMS).
+Should follow EVMS instructions regarding inclement weather, school closure, and implementation of liberal leave policy.

-Students participating in distant clinical rotations (either assigned or student-initiated) should adhere to instructions provided by the clinical site and should observe closures and delayed openings as directed.
+Students participating in distant clinical rotations (either assigned or student-initiated), should adhere to instructions provided by the clinical site and should observe closures and delayed openings as directed.
 In the event of dangerous conditions, students should use good judgement and prioritize their safety.
-If a student is not able to safely attend the SCP due to weather conditions, they are to notify their preceptor and the EVMS Histotechnology Program Educational Coordinator or Program Director (notify PD when EC or preceptor cannot be reached) by phone and email.
+If a student is not able to safely attend the SCP due to weather conditions, they are to notify their preceptor and the EVMS PathA Program Educational Coordinator or Clinical Liaison Coordinator (notify PD when EC/CLC cannot be reached) by phone and email.
 This absence will be recorded, but will not count against the student's 5 personal absences.
 Prolonged absence may result in extension of the rotation or additional assignments.